-We're looking for undergrad and graduate students, email me at dmelgarm -at- uoregon.edu
+We're looking for graduate students, email me at dmelgarm -at- uoregon.edu

 Hi!
 Welcome to the lab's web page.
 I am a seismologist and a geodesist and my lab's research focuses on large earthquakes.
 We are most interested in the science behind these big events, what makes these them tick?
 By learning about their physics we aim to understand the hazards they produce which affect society, namely, strong shaking and tsunamis.
 With this basic knowledge we take the extra step and work on the technology behind early warning systems to issue alerts in advance of these hazards.
 To pursue these interests we observe and measure earthquakes and we create models.